EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 * The certificates MAY be compressed, e.g. using the CBOR encoding defined in {{I-D.mattsson-cose-cbor-cert-compress}}.

 * The certificate MAY be referenced instead of transported {{I-D.ietf-cose-x509}}.
-If the EST-oscore server can use information in ID_CRED_x to access the EST-oscore client certificate, e.g. in a directory or database provided by the issuer, then the certificate may not to be transported over a potentially constrained link from the client.
+The EST-oscore server MAY use information in the credential identifier field of the EDHOC message (ID_CRED_x) to access the EST-oscore client certificate, e.g., in a directory or database provided by the issuer.
+In this case the certificate may not need to be transported over a constrained link between EST client and server.

-* Conversely, the response to the PKCS#10 request MAY be a reference to the enrolled certificate instead of the certificate itself.
-The issuer may post the newly generated certificate to a directory or database, and provide the client with a pointer to the certificate in the enrolment response.
+* Conversely, the response to the PKCS#10 request MAY be a reference to the enrolled certificate rather than the certificate itself.
+The EST-oscore server MAY in the enrolment response to the EST-oscore client include a pointer to a directory or database where the certificate can be retrieved.

-## RPK-based Trust Anchors
+## RPK-based Trust Anchors {#RPK-TA}

-A trust anchor is typically a self-signed certificate of the CA public key.
-In order to reduce overhead in transporting, the trust anchor could be just the CA public key and associated data, e.g. the SubjectPublicKeyInfo, or a public key certificate without the signature.
+A trust anchor is commonly a self-signed certificate of the CA public key.
+In order to reduce transport overhead, the trust anchor could be just the CA public key and associated data (see {{terminology}}), e.g., the SubjectPublicKeyInfo, or a public key certificate without the signature.
 In either case they can be compactly encoded, e.g. using CBOR encoding {{I-D.mattsson-cose-cbor-cert-compress}}.
+A client MAY request an unsigned trust anchors using the /rpks function (see {{dist-rpks}}).

 Client authentication can be performed with long-lived RPKs installed by the manufacturer.
-Re-enrollment requests can be authenticated through a valid certificate issued previously by the EST-oscore server or by using the key material available in the Implicit TA.
+Re-enrollment requests can be authenticated through a valid certificate issued previously by the EST-oscore server or by using the key material available in the Implicit TA database.

-TODO: Review Implicit TA vs Explicit TA
+TODO: Sanity check this.
+Review the use of Implicit TA vs. Explicit TA.